aexol-studio/react-pdf-editor/README.md

 # How to use

 React PDF Editor is very easy to use.
-For example
+For example let;s pick textfield block:

-1. Click on add circle ⊕ and you will get a list of blocks, in a little modal window.
+1. Click on add circle ⊕ and you will get a list of blocks.
+Blocks will appear in a little modal window.

 ![](/src/assets/select1.png)